 The pull request I ended up submitting did three things (removed, removed, removed, like pruning):

-• It removed the /** @jsx React.DOM */ pragma, which has been unnecessary since React 0.12 (we’re currently running 0.13).
+pragma, which has been unnecessary since React 0.12 (we’re currently running 0.13). - It removed

-• It removed Immutable as a global variable (we’re using Immutable JS on most—but not all—pages, and we want to explicitly require libraries for each file/component, plus…yeah).
+as a global variable (we’re using Immutable JS on most—but not all—pages, and we want to explicitly require libraries for each file/component, plus…yeah). - It removed a couple helper functions from a utility file the depends on lodash.js, which largely overlaps with our Ramda.js library.

 These are simple things.
 Remove unnecessary lines of code.
 Clarify what a given file is doing by making modules more explicit.
 Reduce the number of dependencies and the weight of the codebase.